 The reservation is located near the Chesapeake Bay on the north side of the James River, approximately 90 miles northeast of downtown Norfolk.
 It is one of two original reservation lands assigned from a treaty with the English colonial government.

 The Pamunkey Indian tribe has been planning for a casino for nearly three decades.

 Residents went to the polls on Nov.
 3, 2020, to vote on the Pamunkey Casino Resort Norfolk project referendum.
 A simple majority of voters were required to vote yes for the project to move forward, and they easily reached the threshold with 65% of ballots cast in support of the project.

 There is no definite date for the opening of the new casino in Norfolk.
-In April 2021, the Pamunkey Indian Tribe can even apply for its operator license.
-A late 2022 or early 2023 casino launch date seems the most likely.
+They have set an early 2023 launch date for a temporary casino.